coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

-In-case of non-archived records, you would have to archive the record first, in order to disable/delete it.
+In case of non-archived records, you would have to archive the record first to disable/delete it:

 ```json
 {